kbvss/SQL-Employee-Information/README.md

-# SQL Employyee Information Database
+# SQL Employee Information Database
 This repository holds the code and queries for this project

 # I ran queries to explore the data using SELECT, FROM, WHERE and JOIN statements